Have you ever felt angry after scrolling through your Facebook timeline?

 However, we are now in a situation where editors are scouring the web for these minority opinions so that they can put a microphone in front of them and amplify them for the sake of clicks.

-“OMG, they’re trying to change Santa’s gender!”
+“They’re trying to change Santa’s gender!”

 Take the following example from an Irish digital media company called JOE.ie.